Christine de Pizan: Writing career (1389–1405)

 Christine believed that France had been founded by the descendants of the Trojans and that its governance by the royal family adhered to the Aristotelian ideal.
 In 1400 Christine published L'Épistre de Othéa a Hector (Letter of Othea to Hector).
 When first published, the book was dedicated to Louis of Orléans, the brother of Charles VI, who was at court seen as potential regent of France.
 In L'Épistre de Othéa a Hector Hector of Troy is tutored in statecraft and the political virtues by the goddess of wisdom Othéa.
 Christine produced richly illustrated luxury editions of L'Épistre de Othéa a Hector in 1400.
 Between 1408 and 1415 Christine produced further editions of the book.
 Throughout her career she produced rededicated editions of the book with customised prologues for patrons, including an edition for Philip the Bold in 1403, and editions for Jean of Berry and Henry IV of England in 1404.
-Patronage changed in the late Middle Ages.
-Texts were still produced and circulated as continuous roll manuscripts, but were increasingly replaced by the bound codex.
-Members of the royal family became patrons of writers by commissioning books.
-As materials became cheaper a book trade developed, so writers and bookmakers produced books for the French nobility, who could afford to establish their own libraries.
-Christine thus had no single patron who consistently supported her financially and became associated with the royal court and the different factions of the royal family – the Burgundy, Orleans and Berry – each having their own respective courts.
-Throughout her career Christine undertook concurrent paid projects for individual patrons and subsequently published these works for dissemination among the nobility of France.

 In 1402, Christine became involved in a renowned literary controversy, the "Querelle du Roman de la Rose".
 Christine questioned the literary merits of Jean de Meun's popular Romance of the Rose, which satirizes the conventions of courtly love while critically depicting women as nothing more than seducers.
 In the midst of the Hundred Years' War between French and English kings, Christine wrote the dream allegory Le Chemin de long estude in 1403.
 Writing in the first-person, she and the Cumaean Sibyl travel together and witness a debate on the state of the world between the four allegories – Wealth, Nobility, Chivalry and Wisdom.
 Christine suggests that justice could be brought to earth by a single monarch who had the necessary qualities.